What is Climate Change?

 Farmers and growers can have a big impact by reducing their emissions, and even help absorb emissions from the atmosphere.

 The toolkit explores how farmers and growers can reduce emissions and help combat climate change, benefitting at the same time from lower costs and new business opportunities.
-See the Conversely, taking immediate action to combat the worst outcomes of climate change 'Your Farm' section for more information on how to get involved.
+Conversely, taking immediate action to combat the worst outcomes of climate change.
+See the 'Your Farm' section for more information on how to get involved.